What is intraday Trading?

 Moving Average Convergence Divergence

-The trading indicator MACD is used to determine whether a trend in the price movement of stocks is about to reverse or continue.
-The difference between the slow-moving average and the fast-moving average is used to calculate it.
+The trading indicator MACD determines whether a trend in stock price movement is about to reverse or continue.
+It is calculated using the difference between the slow-moving average and the fast-moving average.
 A histogram used to represent MACD indicates whether the momentum of a trend is high or low (bearish or bullish).

 Alternative Trading Methods